bigchaindb/kyber/README.md

 - `python`: `python -m SimpleHTTPServer`
 - `python3`: `python3 -m http.server`
-- `node`: the `local-web-server` model see [https://www.npmjs.com/package/local-web-server](https://www.npmjs.com/package/local-web-server)
+- `node`: the `local-web-server` module see [https://www.npmjs.com/package/local-web-server](https://www.npmjs.com/package/local-web-server)

 For example, using the python server uses `port:8000`.
 You can access a (blank) page that will run the JavaScript in the background: